maggiechurch741/data_blog/content/about.md

 ---
-date: "2016-05-05T21:48:51-07:00"
 title: About
+date: '2020-01-04'
 ---

-This is a "hello world" example website for the [**blogdown**](https://github.com/rstudio/blogdown) package.
-The theme was forked from [@jrutheiser/hugo-lithium-theme](https://github.com/jrutheiser/hugo-lithium-theme) and modified by [Yihui Xie](https://github.com/yihui/hugo-lithium).
+Sometimes I want to answer a question.
+Sometimes I want to answer someone else's.
+This is a hub for my personal data projects and other miscellaneous endeavors.